 Hebridean Wind vane Design

 The Hebridean is different.
-The vane only "feathers" when the pendulum blade swings.
-Only then is the vane damped to stop over-steering.
-Until then vane deflection is not limited.
+The vane deflects on a horizontal axis (0 degrees from the horizon and only "feathers" when the pendulum blade swings rotating the vane axis (about the vertical) into wind.
+Only then is the vane damped to prevent over-steering.
+Until then, vane deflection is not "limited".

 This "feed-back" mechanism is the unique feature of the Hebridean.
 It results in rapid response when the boat drifts off course, without sacrificing control - particularly necessary when running down wind in heavy seas.

 Simplicity of construction and maintenance is also a key feature of this design, requiring little more than basic wood-work skills and tools to complete.